Power In Your Presence: Taming Feelings Of Insecurity And Imposter Syndrome

 Planned with the Cultures of Gender and Age Member Interest Group

-- Deconstruct the phenomenon, dimensions, types and cycle of the imposter syndrome
+- After this presentation, the attendee should be able to deconstruct the phenomenon, dimensions, types and cycle of the imposter syndrome.

-- Describe three reasons why individuals experience imposter syndrome and demonstrate three ways imposter syndrome impedes achievement of personal and professional growth
+- After this presentation, the attendee should be able to describe three reasons why individuals experience imposter syndrome and demonstrate three ways imposter syndrome impedes achievement of personal and professional growth.

-- Explain five signs of imposter syndrome and specify five strategies for counteracting imposter syndrome to advance the dietetic profession
+- After this presentation, the attendee should be able to list five signs of imposter syndrome and specify five strategies for counteracting imposter syndrome to advance the dietetic profession.

 - 3.1.1 Identifies strengths and opportunities for self improvement and improvement in others.